 The study provides (i) a general description of the avifauna of the project area and adjacent areas, (ii) a review of the avifauna likely to occur in the project area, and likely presence of Species of Conservation Concern (SCC), (iii) an assessment of the habitat associations of the avifaunal components and the potential impacts associated with the construction and operation of the powerline and substations, (iv) and, where possible, provides guidance on the alternative routes based on the resident avifauna and their associated habitats.
-The investigation focused on a 1km wide corridor for each of the proposed alternative routes, the proposed Narina substations, as well as the larger project area to incorporate potential alignment changes.
+The investigation focused on a 1km wide corridor for each of the proposed alternative routes, as well as the larger project area to incorporate potential alignment changes.

-To give insight into the avifaunal components of the project area, the desktop avifaunal assessment used spatial planning tools to identify protected areas and areas of special concern within the greater project area.
-Identified areas include Formal Protected Areas (NBA, 2011), Critical Biodiversity Areas, and Wetlands and Rivers (NFEPA).
+To give insight into the avifauna of the project area, a desktop assessment used spatial planning tools to identify protected areas and areas of special concern within the greater project area.
+Identified areas include Formal Protected Areas (NBA, 2011), Critical Biodiversity Areas (CBA's), and Wetlands and Rivers (NFEPA).
 These were all mapped to spatially reference and relate these areas to the proposed alternative power line routes.
+Priority areas for birds were identified and mapped using the Succulent Karoo Ecosystem Programme (SKEP) expert map database.
 BirdLife South Africa's Important Bird Areas (IBAs) was also consulted to map and identify bird priority areas within the project area.

-According to historical records, 314 species of birds have distribution ranges which include or are part of the project area (SABAP2 2016).
-There have been 30 bird species of conservation concern recorded in the project area, of which four (4) are recorded as regionally Endangered (EN).
-Eleven (11) species have been identified as 'powerline priority species' for the proposed development.
+According to historical records 290 species of birds have distribution ranges which include or are part of the project area (SABAP2 2016).
+There have been 21 bird species of conservation concern recorded in the project area, of which four (4) are recorded as regionally endangered (EN).
+Twelve (12) species of bird have been identified as 'powerline priority species' for the proposed development.
 Powerline priority species are birds most prone to powerline (and associated infrastructure) impacts and include vultures, eagles, cranes, bustards, storks, and flamingos (Smallie et al., 2009), many of which are found within the proposed project area.

-The study identified the following areas as sensitive from an avifaunal perspective:
+The study identified the following areas as highly sensitive from an avifaunal perspective (Figure 1):

-- Important Bird Areas and potential nesting sites for SCC (with buffers); - Process areas such as perennial rivers, pristine wetlands and wetland clusters identified by NFEPA that are important for water bird guilds; - Formal Protected Areas and Critical Biodiversity Areas; and - Habitats which are likely to provide refuge for avifaunal SCC based on field surveys and the desktop analysis.
+- Process areas such as perennial rivers, pristine wetlands and wetland clusters identified by NFEPA that are important for waterbird guilds; - SKEP identified hotspots for birds; - Formal Protected Areas and Critical Biodiversity Areas; - Important Bird Areas (IBAs); - "koppies" or rocky outcrops; and - Habitats which are likely to provide refuge/roosting/nesting sites for bird Species of Conservation Concern (SCC).